 South African Oxtail stew can (and should) be the food of kings.
 Slow-cooked in a dutch oven for 6 hours until it falls off the bone with a rich gravy that just waits to be soaked up by a thick slice of buttered bread!
-Peasants and kings enjoy it!
+Enjoy it!

 Oxtail used to be an ingredient that was frowned upon being the tail of the ox.
 But when I grew up in South Africa it was and still is a famous dish that is loved by most people.
 You will find a South African oxtail stew recipe together with a fetcook/vetkoek recipe in almost every household these days.